 When it comes to feng shui and our lives we sometimes have to stop or interrupt the flow of energy that’s taking us in a negative direction.
-That’s because when life isn’t going the way we want, it could be a simple case of energy flow.
+That’s because when life isn’t going the way we want, it could be not so much a case of bad luck, but a simple case of energy flow.

 For example, a key feng shui principle is very similar to the physics principle of a body in motion stays in motion, or, in other words, energy continues to go where energy is currently flowing.